-Purpose: Defines the length of time the reader waits to receive a message if one of the following conditions is true:
+Defines the length of time the reader waits to receive a message if one of these conditions is true:

 - CTS is continuously false for the timeout period. - XOFF condition does not change within the timeout period. - POL not received (polling protocol) within the timeout period.